Sciss/LucreData/README.md

 ### creating an IntelliJ IDEA project

-If you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`:
+To develop the sources of LucreData, if you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`:

     resolvers += "sbt-idea-repo" at "http://mpeltonen.github.com/maven/"